auriq/essentia_docs/source/reference/manpages/aq_udb.rst

 ``-pp[,AtrLst] TabName [-bvar ... -eval ... -filt ... -goto ... -del_row ...] -endpp``
   ``-pp`` groups one or more `-bvar`_, `-eval`_, `-filt`_, `-goto`_,
-  `-del_row`_ and `-del_usr`_ actions together.
+  `-del_row`_ and `-del_key`_ actions together.
-  Each group performs pre-processing at the user bucket level *before* data in the bucket is exported/counted/scanned.
+  Each group performs pre-processing on a set of key specific data (e.g., a table).
+It is done *before* the main export/count/scan action.
   See `Data Processing Steps`_ for details.

   ``TabName`` sets the target table/vector for the rules in the ``-pp`` group.
-  It may refer to a table/vector or the user bucket itself.
+  It may refer to a table/vector or the primary key set.
   To target a table/vector, specify its name.
-  To target the user bucket itself, specify  a "." (a dot).
+  To target the primary key set, specify  a "." (a dot).
-  "." is a pseudo vector containing the "PKEY" columns.
+  "." is a pseudo vector containing the primary key columns.

   Optional ``AtrLst`` is a comma separated list containing: